onnx/working-groups/safety-related-profile/meetings/numerical_issues/01_what_is_the_issue.md

 # The issue

-## Numerical errors
+## Floating point computations
 - Let us consider one operator.
 The operation is usually specified done using a mathematical formula
   - showing how to compute the result considering "ideal" real or integer numbers,
-  - expressing the relations the inputs and the outputs (e.g., $y=\pm\sqrt x)$, or $y^2=x$.\ Usually, operations are described using a small corpus of basic operators such as $+$, $-$, $\times$, etc. or $\surd$, etc.
+  - expressing the relations the inputs and the outputs (e.g., $y=\pm\sqrt x)$, or $y^2=x$.\
+  Usually, operations are described using a small corpus of basic operators such as $+$, $-$, $\times$, etc. or $\surd$, etc.

-- When using *floating-point* or *fixed-point* numbers,  computations are done with some slight error with respect to what would be obtained by calculating the formula in R. Those numbers being represented by a finite number of bits, not all numbers can be represented exactly, leading to rounding error (including representation errors).
+- *Floating-point* or *fixed-point* numbers are encoded on a finite number of bits.
+Since all real numbers can't be represented exactly, non-representable  numbers are rounded to representable numbers according to a rounding strategy.
+Concerning operations, the principle (IEEE 754) is that the result of an operation on rounded values shall be the same as the result that would be obtained by rounding the result computed using exact values.
 -  In addition, due to the finitness of the nuber of bits, overflow and underflow conditions may occur.

-- In order to prevent errors, input values of operators may require to belong to some input domain (preconditions).
+Conditions may apply on input values to prevent runtime errors.
+At least, runtime errors shall be signaled.
 In principle, these preconditions should be be part of the specification of the network (otherwise, there may be conditions in which the model doesn't produce any sensible result).

-## Non-determinism
+## Non-reproductibility
 - Depending on some internal conditions, the same piece of code given the same inputs may lead to different sequences of operations, then different numerical results due to the non associativity of floating point operations.
 Those internal conditions may be difficult to determine in the absence of a full description of the execution platform.
+See for instance [Dem-15, Col-15].
+In [Dem-15], this effect is studied for a simple parallel summation.
 - Some operators ay use random number generation (which sequence depends on a seed).

 ## IEEE-754 and non IEEE-754 data types

-IEEE 754 provides a set of guarantees [ieee754].
-However :
+IEEE 754 provides a set of guarantees about floating point computations [IEEE-754], howwever :

-- Are all hardware (GPUs, accelerators) implementing the IEEE-754 standard ?
+- Are all hardware (GPUs, accelerators) implementing the IEEE-754 standard?
   - No: NVIDUA uses TF32.
-- Are all hardware devices IEEE-754 compliant (GPUs, FPGA and ASIC accelerators) ?
+- Are all hardware devices IEEE-754 compliant (GPUs, FPGA and ASIC accelerators)?
 - Some of the data types used in machine learning to not belong to the IEEE 754 standards.
 For example: [BF16](https://en.wikipedia.org/wiki/Bfloat16_floating-point_format) (bfloat16), [TF32](https://en.wikipedia.org/wiki/TensorFloat-32) (TensorFlow 32 bits)
   - What are the properties of those representations (do they respect the same principle as IEEE 754 numbers?)
   - Should we only allow IEEE 754 standard?